 - Sorting up to four populations at once

-- Bioanalyzer, Covaris S2, Qubit, and Nanodrop available for use by researchers
+- Bioanalyzer, Covaris S2, and Qubit available for use by researchers

 Horng-Ru Lin, PhD